shahbazhashmi/GitHub-Popular/README.md

 # GitHub-Popular

+#### This Repository can be also used a [Template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template)

 Sample app to demonstrate offline feature using Kotlin, Repository pattern, Room Database, Retrofit, Dagger2, LiveData, Expresso, ViewModel and DataBinding.

 The app fetches popular GitHub repositories data using **Retrofit** HTTP client and stores it in local **Room** Database.
 All bussiness logic i.e how to serve and from where to serve data are written in repository.
 Internally, network bound resource is being used to decide source of the data.